sam-h-hall/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    1. display: block creates a new line for the element it is used on.
+Also, that element takes up the entire width of the line.

+    2. display: inline does not create a new line or take up the entire width of the line.
+It actually ignores any height or width properties you try to apply to it.

 3. What are the 4 areas of the box model?

     - Starting from the outside it goes margin, border, padding, content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    - This works on the cross axis, or the horizontal axis.

 5. Explain why git is valuable to a team of developers.